England is richly endowed with hundreds of stately homes, often complete with fine gardens and landscaped parkland. But which are the best to visit?

 Historic Houses: For a £5 discount on annual and gift membership, click on Historic Houses, and use our unique discount code STEW05.

-National Trust: To receive free binoculars with annual or gift membership paid by direct debit, click National Trust.
+National Trust: To receive a £5 M&S e-Gift card and free binoculars with annual or gift membership paid by direct debit, click National Trust.

 POSTED 4th DECEMBER 2020 by STEVE HANSON.
 The photographs were taken by BARBARA HANSON.